 Millions of royal wedding watchers obsessed over Price Harry and Meghan Markle, who rode through the streets of Windsor in a horse-drawn carriage on their wedding day.
 But an Ascot Landau (the expected chariot of choice) is only one of the many ways in which Prince Harry and Meghan Markle get around in style.
 From private helicopters to luxurious yachts, this pair knows how to travel.
 You too can ride like a royal with these absolutely California experiences fit for a duchess and duke.

 Climb into a ’copter

 During his deployment to Afghanistan, Prince Harry flew Apache attack helicopters for the British Armed Forces.
 Today, he and Markle more often opt for more relaxing chopper rides.
 Book your own heli experience with the Viator VIP: Napa by Helicopter, which transports guests from San Francisco to Napa Valley’s Silverado Trail for an afternoon of tapas and wine-tasting.
-Itching to get in the cockpit yourself?
-Take the introductory lesson at Vertical CFI in nearby Hayward.
-During the 30-minute ride, you’ll be able to take the controls and fly (under the careful eye of the pilot, of course).
+The three-hour excursion includes a guided tour of a prestigious winery and a deep dive into “all the labor and love that goes into making the perfect Cabernet.”

 Rip through the desert